 Day 11 – Caesarea, Haifa & Accre

-Although it was heartbreaking, the next day we had to leave Vila Nahal Faran 32 early to head to our next destination: Caesarea National Park.
+Although it was heartbreaking, the next day I had to leave Vila Nahal Faran 32 early to head to the next destination: Caesarea National Park.

 Caesarea National Park houses Caesarea Maritima, a city and harbour built under Herod the Great during c.
 22–10 or 9 BCE.
 In simpler words, an ancient city on the sea shore which makes it visually appealing and particularly interesting.
 The site mixes ruins with high-end shops and restaurants.

-At night, we found a cool area towards the port full of restaurants and bars.
+At night, found a cool area towards the port full of restaurants and bars.

 Stay at: Bat Galim Boutique Hotel